quasientio/scriptchat/README.md

 ## Requirements

 - Python 3.10+
-- [Ollama](https://ollama.ai) installed and accessible in your PATH
+- Optional: [Ollama](https://ollama.com) installed and accessible in your PATH

 ## Installation